By Spc. Thomas Scaggs, 10th Combat Aviation Brigade JournalistMay 11, 2017

-The bodies of the 25 were never recovered and only one Soldier survived that night, but the U.S. Army, true to its values, has never let these Soldiers sacrifice be forgotten.
-A memorial for the 25 Soldiers was built and the Col. Darby 40-Mile/12-Hour Ranger Road March Challenge stands to this day, a tribute to these brave Soldiers' sacrifice.
+The bodies of the 25 were never recovered and only one Soldier survived that night, but the U.S. Army, true to its values, has never let these Soldiers' sacrifice be forgotten.
+A memorial for the 25 Soldiers was built, and the Col. Darby 40-Mile / 12-Hour Ranger Road March Challenge stands to this day, a tribute to these brave Soldiers.

-Five Soldiers from 3-10 General Support Aviation Battalion, 10th Combat Aviation Brigade, 10th Mountain Division (LI), completed the challenge on April 30 in Italy and were the first to do so while currently assigned to the division.
+tain Division (LI), completed the challenge April 30 in Italy.
+They were the first to do so while currently assigned to the division.

 The group collectively beat the course record by four minutes with a total time of 7 hours, 4 minutes.
-That averages out to a 10 minute and 36 second pace throughout the 40-miles along Lake Garda.
+That averages out to a pace of 10 minutes and 36 seconds per mile throughout the 40 miles along Lake Garda.

-The team trained for 8 weeks leading up to the race in order to prepare for the its grueling demands on the body and mind.
+The team trained for eight weeks leading up to the race in order to prepare for its grueling demands on the body and mind.
 Most training weeks included 20 to 40 miles of running, but the peak week totaled 60 miles.

-The team saw the race as more than just a test of their own stamina and ability and hopes others will too.
+Members of the team saw the race as more than just a test of their stamina and ability, and they hope others will too.